 - 1. Exams will cover material from the lectures/discussions that take place as well as content in the assorted reading assignments. - 2.
 Each exam will be available on the class Canvas website from Monday 12:01 AM to Friday 11:59 PM of each designated exam week. - 3.
 They are taken by clicking on the link entitled Exams that is located on the Canvas homepage.
-Students can then click the available link on the site to take the necessary exam, which includes 8 essay questions.
-Students are required to choose 4 and answer them using 600-700 words for each one. - 4.
-Students are permitted to use sources in preparation for taking the exams as well as when they are taking them as well.
-The only restriction is that students cannot quote sources in their exam answers unless they provide proper citations.
-Obviously no plagiarism is permitted.
-Note as well that no late exams will be permitted. - 5.
+Students can then click the available link on the site to take the necessary exam. - 4.
+Students are permitted to use notes during the exam but keep in mind the exam will have a time limit.
+There will be no additional time given if a student fails to complete the exam in the allotted time.
+Late exams will not be accepted. - 5.
 Students are not allowed to disclose information regarding the content of exams to other students.
 Furthermore, when taking exams it is recommended that students use some form of a laptop or desktop computer as opposed to other electronic devices (e.g., ipad, iphones, tablets, etc.) to minimize the possibility of losing an internet signal or not having software that is adaptable to Canvas programs.

-Paper (30%)
+Paper (35%)